 Owners can set the price of their dishes based on the demand in their area, but standard pricing models call for between 3 – 4 times the cost of the raw ingredients.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your pop-up restaurant business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your pop-up restaurant business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Federal Business Licensing Requirements